-See the Directors' Report for further details on the background, qualifications, expertise and period of service of each director.
+Please refer to the Directors' Report for further details on the Directors, for example background, qualifications, expertise and period of service.

 Non-Executive Directors of the Board meet regularly without management present, in order to consider matters independently.

 The Chair of the Board